Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 But the sad part about these foods is that they spoil quickly due to the speedy growth of bacteria.

 This spoilage becomes even more true when we talk about pizza sauce.
-Unlike the other sauces, pizza sauce doesn’t last for a very long time, even if you keep it in the refrigerator.
+Unlike the other sauces, pizza sauce doesn’t last long, even if you keep it in the refrigerator.

-If you leave the pizza sauce on the counter, it will spoil the following day or maybe the evening if you live in colder places.
+Leaving the pizza sauce on the counter will spoil the following day or maybe the evening if you live in colder places.

 But suppose you store pizza sauce in the refrigerator.
-According to the USDA- Food Safety and Inspection Service, it will last for four days only if the temperature is between 35 to 40 degrees Fahrenheit.
+According to the USDA- Food Safety and Inspection Service, it will only last four days if the temperature is between 35 to 40 degrees Fahrenheit.

 Store-bought sauces are packed with preservatives that make them last for a little longer.
-For this reason, some folks keep using the opened jar for weeks, which isn’t the right way.
+For this reason, some folks use the opened jar for weeks, which isn’t the right way.

 Even if the sauce stays fresh due to refrigeration, it loses its flavor and quality over time.
 Hence, store-bought pizza sauce should be used quickly once the jar is opened.